discordconsole-team/DiscordConsole/README.md

 ### Credits

-DiscordConsole founded and written by [LEGOlord208/jD91mZM2](https://github.com/jD91mZM2), maintained by [Mnpn](https://github.com/mnpn03) since Mid-September, and has gotten documentation improvments by [Parallaχ](https://github.com/NegativeCoffee).
+DiscordConsole was founded and written by [LEGOlord208/jD91mZM2](https://github.com/jD91mZM2), maintained by [Mnpn](https://github.com/Mnpn03) since Mid-September of 2017, and has gotten documentation improvments by [Parallaχ](https://github.com/NegativeCoffee).

 ### Contribute

 Feel free to submit a Pull Request!
-Not a coder, but want to be involved in the project?
-Send us some suggestions through issues.
+Not a developer, but want to be involved in the project?
+Send us some suggestions through issues or leave feedback on our [official Discord server](https://discord.gg/xvQV8bT).

 ### License